Linear Response Selected Configuration Interaction: Results and Discussion

 Figure \ref{fig:sscc_H2O_6-31G-J} shows the convergence of the $^2J_{\mathrm{HH}}$ spin-spin coupling constant computed with LR-SCI (GS+V+X) of the water molecule with a 6-31G-J basis\cite{kjaer2011pople}.
 Calculations are carried out in the full orbital space (10e, 20o), which is small enough that obtaining reference FCI values is feasible (with which we obtain a coupling constant of $-13.62$ Hz).

 All four terms contribute significantly to the spin-spin coupling constant, with the largest in magnitude being the FC term ($-11.94$ Hz), followed by the DSO term ($-6.27$ Hz), the PSO term ($3.37$ Hz), and the SD term ($1.21$ Hz).
 We find that LR-SCI with the GS+V+X coupling scheme converges systematically towards the FCI limit as $\varepsilon$ is decreased.
 The convergence is limited by the FC term, which requires a tighter $\varepsilon$ than the two remaining response properties for the same accuracy.

 The difficulty in calculating the FC term is further amplified by higher determinant requirements than the PSO and SD terms at a given $\varepsilon$, as shown in Table \ref{tab:sscc_H2O_6-31G-J_data}.
 For example, with $\varepsilon=10^{-6}$, calculating the FC term requires a 7.2-fold increase in the number of determinants over the ground-state HCI, compared to just 2.5 and 1.7-fold increases for the PSO and SD terms.
+The FC operator depends on the electronic wave function amplitude at the position of a nucleus, leading to matrix elements that are numerically much larger and more widely distributed than for the PSO and SD operators.
+As a consequence, the FC term becomes computationally challenging since the property and response vectors exhibit less sparsity than those associated with the PSO and SD operators (see Figure \ref{fig:si_vector_structure}).
+Thus, the FC term constitutes the primary bottleneck for achieving balanced convergence among the SSCC contributions.